COVID-19-Text-Mining/COVID-Bert4Classification/README.md

 ```sh
 python predict.py  # for test
 ```
-To use in a Python script, call
+To use in a Python script, use the code below
 ```python
 >>> from .predict import Prediction